MiketheChap/worldwidestew/content/events/2025-03-20-ai-for-the-rest-of-us-a-hands-on-workshop.md

   - learning
 ---

 🚀  ANNOUNCING three new "AI for the Rest of Us": Hands-On Workshops: August 2, 9, and 23, 2025.
+The cost is $50.00.
+Limited scholarships are available based on the number of fully paid enrollments.

 I've been reflecting on what makes our upcoming AI workshop truly special.
 I wanted to share more about the journey we'll take together...
 <!--more-->